The Man Who Wanted to Kill Himself

 Man Who Wanted to Kill Himself (El hombre que se quiso matar) is a 1942 Spanish comedy film directed by Rafael Gil and starring Antonio Casal and Rosita Yarza.
-It is based on a short story by Wenceslao Fernández Flórez.
+It is based on a novel by Wenceslao Fernández Flórez.
 It was remade in 1970 by the same director.

 Premise

 Federico Solá (Antonio Casal) is a 30 years old provincial architect who, in the same day, loses his job, his girlfriend, his located room and decides to commit suicide.